Skip to main content

 you take more than your prescribed dose of lithium, even if you do not feel any different

-Take the lithium packet or the leaflet inside it, plus any remaining medicine, with you.
+Bring the lithium packet or leaflet inside it, any remaining medicine, and any other medicines you take.

 Page last reviewed: 9 August 2023